JHU-PL-Lab/www-fpse/lecture/fp-universe.md

   - But, with a somewhat different syntax not so loaded with historical oddities and kludges
   - Compiler takes `.res` to `.bs.js` which can in turn run in a browser
   - [Here](https://rescript-lang.org/try) is a playground where you can see how `.res` is turned into `.js.bs`.
+  - [This playground](https://reasonml.github.io/en/try) shows the close relation of ReScript and OCaml (and JavaScript) (it is in fact a Reason playground, the predecessor of ReScript)
   - [Some small code examples](https://rescript-lang.org/docs/manual/latest/newcomer-examples) to get an idea of the syntax

-* ReScript is a fork of [Reason](https://reasonml.github.io) but Reason seems to be languishing now
-  - Reason is "full OCaml" (every single feature) but with a more modern syntax
-  - [This playground](https://reasonml.github.io/en/try) shows the close relation of Reason, OCaml, and JavaScript
-     - ReScript doesn't have this perfect tie to OCaml but is close
-     - You can still use this demo to paste in OCaml and see what the likely ReScript code will be, or vice-versa.

 #### ReScriptReact